Wildlife Tours Sydney

 Rainbow Lorikeet

 The beautiful rainbow Lorikeet is common throughout our city and feeds mainly on nectar, pollen and fruit.
-It brightens up any day and can be trained over time to accept food from human beings becoming quite docile.
-We spot them on our Parrots tour but they are often high up in the trees.
+It brightens up any day and over time will learn to accept food from human beings becoming quite docile.
+We often spot them on our Parrots tours high up in the trees.
 They are a unique and distinctive part of our city’s wildlife.

 Other Parrots

 Other common parrots in our city are the Corella, Rosella and Galah, the latter named after its antics.
 Two types of corellas live in Sydney namely the little corella and the long billed corella.
-Both are often seen on our Sydney Parrots tours.
+We often see them on our Sydney Parrots tours.
 The crimson and eastern rosellas are prevalent in our suburbs but can be more difficult to find.
 Moreover, normally we find galahs, known for their distinct grey and pink coats.

-Lyrebirds are named after the male bird’s beautiful lyre.
+Lyrebirds are named after the male bird’s beautiful fine lace looking lyre.
 He fans his tail out to attract a mate.
-The female lyrebird’s tail is made of normal feathers.
+The female lyrebird’s tail exhibits normal dull feathers rather than the lyre of the male.
 We normally find these beautiful birds on the rainforest floor, scratching for food which consists of spiders, worms, insects and occasionally seeds.
-They are excellent mimics and have been known to mimic other birds but also chainsaws and camera sounds.
-We often see them on our Walking with Wild Wombats tour Sydney
+They are excellent mimics and are known to mimic other birds but also chainsaws and camera sounds.
+In 2022, a lyrebird in Taronga Zoo was filmed mimicking the emergency siren two weeks after the real siren had been activated after a pride of lions had escaped.
+We often see them on our Walking with Wild Wombats tour Sydney They are easiest to find around July and August when they are mating, although that is not a guarantee.

 Whales and Dolphins

 Whales and dolphins are two major parts of our marine wildlife of Sydney that migrate off the coast from mid June to July and September to mid November.
 Whale cruises operate during these months.
 Humpback whales form the vast majority of whales that migrate past our beachside suburbs.
 A number of Northern Beaches vantage points offering whale viewing opportunities with the aid of strong binoculars.
-These may be viewed with luck on our Northern Beaches Tours.
-These nautical mammals make up yet another part of our city’s wildlife.
+We may see them with luck on our Northern Beaches Tours.
+These nautical mammals make up yet another part of our city’s amazing wildlife.

-With such a diversity, no trip to our city is complete without experiencing some of the Sydney’s amazing wildlife with Travel Ideology’s Sydney Wildlife Tours.
+Travel Ideology’s Sydney Wildlife Tours complete your stay by allowing you to see some of Sydney’s amazing wildlife.
 We organise wildlife tours to see these amazing Australian animals and can pick you up from your Sydney hotel and take you on wildlife tours to places from the Hunter Valley to the Southern Highlands to Jenolan Caves and anywhere in between.
-We organise full day tours and part day tours to view our unique Australian fauna.
+Moreover we organise full day tours and part day tours to view our unique Australian fauna.
+Our Sydney Wildlife tours in the wild will get you closer to wild animals in the wild than you may have previously thought possible.
+We can get you close to iconic Australian animals such as kangaroos, wallaby, wombat, lyrebird, pelican, flying foxes, goannas, water dragons, parrots and many more.

-If none of our wildlife tours allow you to see the native animals you want, contact us as we can normally organise tours to see animals in the wild for you to your specifications.
+If none of our Sydney private wildlife tours allow you to see the native animals in the wild that you want, please contact us as we can normally organise our Sydney tours to your specifications.

 Walking with Wild Kangaroos Tour